AdrienPlacais/LightWin/docs/manual/installation.cython.rst

 ----------------------------------

 .. note::
-   If you installed LightWin with `pip` and there was no error, you do not need to read this section.
+   If you installed LightWin with `pip install lightwin[cython]` and there was no error, you do not need to read this section.
    If you built the code from source, you can check that everything works as expected with `pytest -m cython`.

 Cython is an optional but highly recommended tool to speed up beam dynamics calculations.